kailee-p/argent/README.md

 ### Accessibility & Performance

-Argent's accessibility was improved through the usage of [Contrast Checker](https://webaim.org/resources/contrastchecker/) to confirm WCAG AA compliance for the color scheme text and UI components.
+Argent's accessibility was improved through the usage of [Contrast Checker](https://webaim.org/resources/contrastchecker/) to confirm WCAG AA compliance for the color schemes of text and UI components.
 Lighthouse was used to identify the need for lazy loading the splash image.
 Additional testing was done using the Voiceover application on Mac to improve labeling of UI components and images for screen readers.